-‘Fad’ therapies for autism spectrum disorder (ASD) are those approaches that quickly become popular for a while, then disappear.
+Fad therapies for autism spectrum disorder (ASD) quickly become popular for a while, then disappear.
 They sound plausible and promise amazing results, but aren’t usually supported by scientific evidence.
 But how can you tell the difference between a reliable intervention and a fad?

 Pseudoscientific claims use scientific-sounding words or present theories that sound plausible.
-But they actually offer no real evidence that a scientific approach has been used.
-Instead, published case examples or parent and expert testimonials might be offered as evidence.
+But there’s no real evidence that a scientific approach has been used.
+Instead, supporters of these therapies might offer published case examples or parent and expert testimonials as evidence.

 Claims based on anti-science generally rely on belief or faith.
-Parents are simply asked to believe that the intervention works.
-Sometimes, the people promoting it might even say that it can’t be tested because testing will interfere with the intervention.
+You’re simply asked to believe that the intervention works.
+Sometimes, the people promoting the therapy might even say that it can’t be tested because testing will interfere with it.
 These interventions are often promoted with convincing stories from other parents.

-To work out whether an intervention is based on anti-science or pseudoscience, consider whether it:
+To work out whether an intervention is a fad based on anti-science or pseudoscience, consider whether it:

 - uses scientific language but presents no clear evidence